nlohmann/mutate_cpp/README.md

 cmake ..
 ```

-We now have three directories we will be refering to later:
+We now have two directories we will be referring to later:

 - the working directory `/tmp/cmake-example/build`: this is the directory where we will execute the build and test
   commands